Shift Parallelism: Low-Latency, High-Throughput LLM Inference for Dynamic Workloads: System Design and Implementation

 Applying SP to inference is more nuanced than in training because of variable traffic patterns (e.g., load imbalance) and the lack of Grouped Query Attention (GQA) support in earlier designs, and parallelism that can exceed the number of KV attention heads.
 To address this, we develop a fully generic SP for inference that: i) supports GQA, ii) replicates KV cache as needed, iii) handles load balancing under low-traffic scenarios.

 Furthermore, real-world inference is not simply a choice between SP \textit{or} TP.
 For optimal performance, systems require arbitrary combinations of SP and TP.
-Our design supports this flexibility, enabling mixed SP–TP configurations.
+Our design supports this flexibility, enabling mixed $(SP, TP)$ configurations.